TheMahfuz/request-data-validators/README.md

     "value2": request.body(request,true,'Value 2').type('int').allow([0,1]).val()
 }
 ```
-you have to call validate method to validate all data;
+you have to call validate method to validate all data
 ```javascript
 request.validate()
 ```